-Please note: University policies and structures change throughout the year, so please check web links for the most up to date information before making decisions based on material in the printed version of this handbook.
+Note: University policies and structures change throughout the year, so please check web links for the most up to date information before making decisions based on material in the printed version of this handbook.

-- Sign up for the GRADFACTs Blog to receive important announcements from Academic Affairs. - Visit the Academic Affairs webpage for information about NSSR policies and procedures. - View our catalog for a comprehensive look at NSSR and New School information and resources.
+- Check your email every Thursday for NSSRNews:Weekly.
+There you can find information on events, funding, job opportunities, student, alumni, and faculty news, as well as links to photos, social media, and more. - Visit the Academic Affairs webpage for information about NSSR policies and procedures. - View our catalog for a comprehensive look at NSSR and New School information and resources.

-I. INSTITUTIONAL FINANCIAL AID, SCHOLARSHIPS, AND ASSISTANCE
+INSTITUTIONAL FINANCIAL AID, SCHOLARSHIPS, AND ASSISTANCE

+Scholarship Information

+Continuing students within the same degree program should expect their scholarship to renew each academic year, if they are meeting criteria.
+Students advancing to the PhD are considered for increases and full funding at the time of application.
+Students who wish to be considered for increases to their scholarship funding should contact Student Financial Services.
+Applications for special awards and instructions are available starting February 1st.
+More information is available online.

+Assistantship Information

-- A. Scholarship Information: Continuing students who wish to be considered for increases to their scholarship funding apply by March 1st to Academic Affairs for the following academic year.
-Applications and instructions are available starting February 1st.
-More information online. - B. Assistantship Information: Applications for NSSR Research Assistantships and Teaching Assistantships are due on March 1st in Academic Affairs.
-Applications for teaching assistantships in the University Lecture courses and teaching fellowships in other New School divisions are administered through the Provost's Office.
-Students will receive announcements of applications and deadlines well in advance of the deadline. - C. Student Travel Fund Information: The New School for Social Research will provide support for student research and conference travel.
-Submission of proposals will be due twice in the academic year, on November 1st for travel and conferences occurring between December 15th and June 15th and April 1st for travel and conferences occurring between June 15th and December 15th.
-Please see the Academic Affairs website for more information. - D. Fee Board: The Fee Board uses a portion of the divisional fee charged to all NSSR students to offer partial reimbursements for costs incurred while representing the university at academic conferences.
+Applications for Research Assistantships, Teaching Assistantships and Teaching Fellowships are administered through the Provost's Office.
+Students will receive announcements of applications and deadlines well in advance of the deadline.

+Student Travel Fund Information

+The New School for Social Research will provide support for student research and conference travel.
+Submission of proposals will be due twice in the academic year, on November 1 for travel and conferences occurring between December 15 and June 15 and April 1 for travel and conferences occurring between June 15 and December 15.
+Please see the Academic Affairs website for more information.

+Fee Board

+The Fee Board offers partial reimbursements for costs incurred while representing the university at academic conferences.
 The Fee Board is made up of student representatives from each department and is coordinated by the Graduate Faculty Student Senate.
-They meet at the end of each semester.
+They meet at the end of each semester

-II.
 ACADEMIC RESOURCES

+NSSR Career Services Information

+The Center for Graduate Career and Professional Development provides advice, guidance, and resources for masters and doctoral students seeking academic and professional careers.
+It regularly hosts workshops and seminars on a wide range of topics that help boost your professional development from topics that show you where to look for external funding to those geared to helping you create your academic job search materials.
+Students are also encouraged to meet with their career advisor, Jennifer MacDonald, director of the Center, for one-on-one career advising appointments which are made through Starfish.

+Inter-University Consortium:

-- B. NSSR Career Services Information: NSSR Career Service provides career guidance for students pursuing academic and professional careers.
-The office also provides external funding and scholarships information.
-Check the Career Services Blog, Career Hub. - C. Inter-University Consortium: Along with The New School for Social Research, Columbia University (including Teachers College), CUNY Graduate Center, Fordham University, New York University, Princeton University, Rutgers University at New Brunswick, and Stony Brook University form a graduate-level consortium in the arts and sciences.
+Along with The New School for Social Research, Columbia University (including Teachers College), CUNY Graduate Center, Fordham University, New York University, Princeton University, Rutgers University at New Brunswick, and Stony Brook University form a graduate-level consortium in the arts and sciences.
 PhD students may petition to take courses through this consortium.
+Some restrictions apply.
+More information online.

+Institutional Review Board

-More information online. - D. Institutional Review Board: New School students, faculty and staff engaged in research or supervising student research projects must be aware of their responsibilities for ethical conduct in any project involving the use of human subjects.
-Information for the IRB is available at online. - E. Graduate Faculty Student Senate (GFSS): GFSS is the representational student governance body for the New School for Social Research.
-It is charged with representing student interests across departments, and it is the student liaison to the Graduate Faculty administration. - F. University Student Senate (USS): USS is the representational student governance body for the New School.
-All divisions are allocated representatives based on their student population.
+New School students, faculty and staff engaged in research or supervising student research projects must be aware of their responsibilities for ethical conduct in any project involving the use of human subjects.
+Information for the IRB is available at online.

+Graduate Faculty Student Senate (GFSS)

+GFSS is the representational student governance body for the New School for Social Research.
+It is charged with representing student interests across departments, and it is the student liaison to the Graduate Faculty administration.
+Contact: GFSS@newschool.edu

+University Student Senate (USS)

+USS is the representational student governance body for the New School.
+All schools are allocated representatives based on their student population.